binalyze/air-mcp/README.md

 - **Export Cases** - Export cases data from the system.
 - **Export Case Notes** - Export notes for a specific case by its ID.
 - **Export Case Endpoints** - Export endpoints for a specific case by its ID.
+- **Export Case Activities** - Export activities for a specific case by its ID.

 ## Overview